 “Aerenchyma is very common in crops grown in flooded fields, such as rice, since it supports them or enables them to float in water while also allowing the submerged parts of the plant to breathe in oxygen and breathe out carbon gas,” said Marcos Buckeridge, a professor in the University of São Paulo’s Bioscience Institute (IB-USP) in Brazil.

-"If we succeed in promoting cell wall separation in the sugarcane stem, it will be possible not only to reduce the amount of enzyme cocktails used for enzymatic hydrolysis [degradation of the carbohydrates in sugarcane trash and bagasse and their conversion into fermentable sugar] to obtain second-generation ethanol but also to increase sucrose extraction," principal investigator Buckeridge said.
+“If we succeed in promoting cell wall separation in the sugarcane stem, it will be possible not only to reduce the amount of enzyme cocktails used for enzymatic hydrolysis [degradation of the carbohydrates in sugarcane trash and bagasse and their conversion into fermentable sugar] to obtain second-generation ethanol but also to increase sucrose extraction,” Buckeridge, principal investigator for INCT Bioethanol, told.

 The researchers sequenced two genes considered essential to the initial stages of aerenchyma development in sugarcane roots.
 The first was scRAV1, which encodes the RAV transcription factor that controls plant leaf aging.
 The second was scEPG1, which encodes endopolygalacturonase (EPG), an enzyme that degrades the pectin that keeps cells together, thereby contributing to cell separation and the softening of fruit tissue via aerenchyma formation.